• Skip to main content

 From the Highland Center, carefully cross NH Route 302 and head up the Crawford Path past several small waterfalls.
 First cut in 1819, the Crawford Path is considered the oldest continuously used and maintained hiking trail in the U.S. After 1.9 miles, turn right onto the Mizpah Connector and continue to the hut.

 Mizpah Spring Hut is a great spot for families with its extensive library room, including plenty of games.
 Thanks to its location, the hut is also a wonderful place for bird watching and bird songs.
 The hut naturalist can help your kids identify birds.
+Enjoy dinner with the Croo and fellow guests before turning in for the night.

 Book Your Stay